Fisher Information Measures under Lattice Combined Paul Trap: Discussion of Results

-In Table~\ref{tab1}, we present the numerical results for Fisher information, expectation value and variance.
-We observe that for every $n$, the position-space Fisher information $I_x$ decreases (and increases for the momentum space Fisher information $I_p)$ whenever the effective curvature is reduced (and vice versa).
-We observe that increasing $\kappa$ at fixed $\omega$ lowers $\omega{\mathrm{eff}}$ and broadens the spatial density, which weakens its gradients and suppresses $I_x$.
-The momentum-space Fisher information $I_p$ exhibits the opposite trend.
+In Table~\ref{tab1}, we present the numerical results for Fisher information, expectation value and variance under the tunning $\kappa$ parameter.
+We observe that for every $n$, increasing $\kappa$, reduces the effective frequency $\omega_{\mathrm{eff}}$, which leads delocalization of the position-space Fisher information $I_x$ and localization of the momentum space Fisher information $I_p$.
 Softening the trap compresses the momentum distribution, which increases its gradients and raises $I_p$.
-Every row of the table reflects this inversion: entries of $I_p$ grow as $I_x$ shrinks, regardless of whether the sweep is performed with $\kappa$ or $\omega$.
-Increasing the excitation number magnifies both Fisher informations due to the growth of nodal structure in higher eigenstates, which introduces additional oscillations in both probability densities.
+Every row of the table reflects this inversion: entries of $I_p$ grow as $I_x$ shrink.

-The numerical result also show that for every fixed eigenstate $n$, the product of the position and momentum-space Fisher information is invariant under the two different parameter sweep.
-Numerically, we see that $I_x\,I_p$ in the closed form is:
+The numerical result also show that for every fixed eigenstate $n$, the product of the position and momentum-space Fisher information is invariant under the $\kappa$ parameter sweep.
+The numerical values in Table~\ref{tab1} are consistent with these analytical expressions of Eq.~\ref{fisherproduct} for all $n$ and $\kappa$ values reported.

-Physically, the result expresses a Fisher information uncertainty relation (Eq.~\ref{eq12}) for the oscillator family, which states that the product is bounded from below and increases with $n$.

-Furthermore, the table shows that the expectation values $\langle x^{2}\rangle$ and $\langle p^{2}\rangle$ increase whenever the trap is softened and increases when the trap broadens.
-Both cases scale linearly with $2n+1$,which is expected for a harmonic spectrum.
-Their monotonicity ensures that the uncertainty product remains $\Delta x\,\Delta p = n\,+\, 1/2$ for all parameters.
-This demonstrates that neither parameter sweep introduces squeezing or distortion of the oscillator phase space.
-The tabulated values confirm that $\kappa$-tuning and $\omega$-tuning achieves the same physical transformation.
-That is, they both rescale the oscillator through $\omega_{\mathrm{eff}}=\omega^2\sqrt{1-\kappa}$.
-Therefore, all observables comprising Fisher information, variances, and uncertainty, follow this single parameter, which gives a consistent diagnostic of how curvature engineering reshapes localization in the trapped-ion system.
+Furthermore, the table shows that the expectation values $\langle x^{2}\rangle$ increases and $\langle p^{2}\rangle$ decreases for increasing $\kappa$( and the trap effective frequency decreases).
+However, both cases scale linearly with $2n+1$, which is expected for a harmonic spectrum.
+Also, their monotonicity ensures that the uncertainty product remains $\Delta x\,\Delta p = n\,+\, 1/2$ for all parameters.
+This demonstrates that $\kappa$ sweep introduces isotropic scaling of the oscillator phase space.
+Therefore, all observables comprising Fisher information, variances, and uncertainty, follow this single parameter, which gives a consistent diagnostic of how effective frequency engineering reshapes localization in the trapped-ion system.